Doctorate of Veterinary Medicine

 Application Process and Requirements

-The Veterinary Medical Common Application system or VMCAS handles the national Doctorate of Veterinary Medicine (DVM) application process.
-The CVM sends supplementary information to qualified candidates, which include a list of general questions that help gauge the applicant’s interest in the MBA program.
+The Veterinary Medical Common Application System (VMCAS) handles the national Doctorate of Veterinary Medicine (DVM) application process.
+The CVM sends supplementary information to qualified candidates, which includes a list of general questions that help gauge the applicant’s interest in the MBA program.

-Students accepted to both programs will spend year one attending the College of Management’s MBA program full time.
-During August before their 1st semester, students will attend the MBA Full-time Orientation.
+Students accepted to both programs will spend year one attending the College of Management’s MBA program full-time.
+In August, before their first semester, students will attend the MBA orientation.
 Students will then complete most of the required courses for the MBA Program during Year 1.